SIXTEENTH SUNDAY after PENTECOST

 of sin.
 Do this in remembrance of me.

-Remembering, therefore, the sacrifice of his life and
+Remembering, therefore, his preaching and healing, his dying

 Amen.
 Come, Lord Jesus.